NoahHsu/noahhsu.github.io/docs/Spring Boot/5_Step_To_Make_Gradle_Configuration_Extreme_Clean_In_A_Multi-Module_Project.md

 org.gradle.parallel=true
 ```

-### Step2: Define Used Plugins and Maven Source
+### Step 2: Define Used Plugins and Maven Source

-We can define all the used plugins and source maven repository in a `settings.gradle`.:
+All used plugins and the source Maven repository can be defined in a `settings.gradle`.:

 ```groovy title="./settings.gradle"
 import org.gradle.api.initialization.resolve.RepositoriesMode